Applying for a Community Grant

 The CGP funds initiatives in the following broad areas: social services, arts and culture, education, environment, health, and animal welfare.

 Typically, registration with Canada Revenue Agency as a charitable organization is required to be eligible to apply for a Community Grant.
 Incorporation as a not-for-profit is not sufficient to qualify.
-However, an organization that does not have charitable status can apply for a Community Grant as long a charitable organization is involved in some way on the initiative, and has agreed to serve as the charitable partner for the application.
+However, an organization that does not have charitable status can apply in a formal partnership with a charitable organization if, through the initiative in question, the non-charitable organization is helping the charity fulfill its mission and mandate.
 There are also a limited number of other categories of organizations that are eligible to apply directly.
 If you are unsure about your eligibility, please contact us.

 - Applicants must demonstrate fiscal responsibility and have a committed volunteer board.